difio/blog/source/_posts/2012-02-11-how-to-write-registration-agent-for-monupco.markdown

 ---
 layout: post
-title: "How to write a client side tool for Monupco"
+title: "How to write a registration agent for Monupco"
 date: 2012-02-11 00:32
 comments: true
 categories: ["Monupco", "Tips", "Open Source"]